Georges Watin: Final years

 In 1990, Watin stated that the initial plan was to "kidnap him [de Gaulle], bring him to justice before a military court-martial, and only then execute him," for supporting Algeria's independence.
 In 1994, a month before his death, he said he had no regrets about the assassination attempt on the French president, adding, "I am still a nationalist.
 And he (de Gaulle) was an s.o.b."
 In his final years, Watin lived in a house with an allowance from the French consulate.
 Arthritic, he had been confined to bed since surgery in 1993.
-He died of heart failure on 19 February 1994 near Asuncion.
+He died of heart failure on 19 February 1994 near Asunción.